-Then in 1797, Chapman shows up in northwestern Pennsylvania propagating his apple seeds and working his way steadily into the frontier of West Virginia, Ohio, Indiana and eventually as far west as Illinois and Iowa and as far north as Michigan and Wisconsin.
+Then in 1797, Chapman shows up in northwestern Pennsylvania, propagating his apple seeds.
+He worked his way steadily into the frontier of West Virginia, Ohio, and Indiana.
+Eventually, Chapman became known as Johnny Appleseed and worked his way as far west as Illinois and Iowa and as far north as Michigan and Wisconsin.

-In his wake, he left orchards and the teachings of Emanuel Swedenborg, a Swedish spiritual leader whose books he would buy with whatever payment he might receive for his endeavors.
+In his wake, he left orchards and the teachings of Emanuel Swedenborg, a Swedish spiritual leader.
+Appleseed would buy his books with whatever payment he might receive for his endeavors.
 In turn, Johnny would give the books away as he traveled and planted.

 Mostly, though, he planted his seeds and seedlings for free along with his wisdom, his broad-brimmed pasteboard hat keeping the sun from his eyes as he went.
 Often shoeless, he traveled mostly by foot and sometimes by horseback or canoe.
 His appearance was nearly as noteworthy as his accomplishments, but so was his kindness.
-There was always a place at the table if Johnny Appleseed were to come visiting.
+Farmers and frontier folk always found a place at the table if Johnny Appleseed came visiting.